sje30/schol2018/innovations.md

-According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key findings in publications are either not independently verified, or fail verification when it is done [@Baker2016-wr].
+According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key findings in publications are either not independently verified, or fail verification when it is attempted [@Baker2016-wr].
 The traditional publishing system must take some responsibility for these low levels of reproducibility.
 However, here we list four encouraging developments that should promote reproducibility.

 **Preregistration papers** typically describe the introduction and methods sections of a study, and are peer-reviewed *before* the study